General Foundations of Spatial Sense

 • the perimeter of a box.

-For area, will need to visualize a flat or curved surface in a two-dimensional space.
+For area, students will need to visualize a flat or curved surface in a two-dimensional space.
 For example, when they are asked to determine the area of a given rectangle, they must visualize that they are determining the measure of the space occupied by the surface of this shape.

 • the acreage of a piece of land;